 Controlling calories is also key to weight loss.
 If you exercise every day but continue to eat the way you always did, chances are you won't be losing much.
 For example, a one-hour yoga class burns about 236 calories, which is about the same amount of calories contained in a plain bagel.
 Cutting down on high-fat, high-calorie snacks and switching to healthier versions of the foods you love will improve your chances of losing weight.

 Overexercising is a real problem, according to mental health website A Healthy Place.
 Anorexia athletica refers to a disorder characterized by maintaining long periods of activity in an effort to control weight.
-People suffering from this disorder exercise for hours at a time, sometimes more than once a day, and feel uncomfortable when inactive.
-Working out six days a week is perfectly acceptable as long as it doesn’t get out of control and turns into an obsession.
+People who have this disorder exercise for hours at a time, sometimes more than once a day, and feel uncomfortable when inactive.
+Working out six days a week is perfectly acceptable as long as it doesn't get out of control and turns into an obsession.